Greenmind is a teacher, parent, and musician with decades of experience.

 - 8” rubber drum pads with dual-zone snare and three single-zone toms; kick pad tower with bass drum pedal included; three 12” cymbals for ride cymbal, hi-hat, crash play

 Note the USB recording feature.
-This means you are basically getting a drum recording studio with mixing-board visual interfaces and multi-layered recording.
+This means you are basically getting an entire digital recording studio with mixing-board visual interfaces and multi-layered recording.
 I love my digital studio, and I can basically take it anywhere I want to go with one carrying case.

-2. Pyle: A Good Table-Top Version of a Full Kit
+2. Pyle's Excellent Table-Top Version of a Full Drum Kit

-If you don't have the space for a full-sized kit, this compact, full feature made by Pyle is among the best options out there.
-My sons had an earlier version of this kit.
-There seemed to be almost no end to what it could do, and this newer version is even more powerful. table-top electronic drum kit
+If you don't have the space for a full-sized kit, this compact, full feature table-top electronic drum kit made by Pyle is among the best options out there.
+As beginner drummers, my own kids got a great start with an earlier version of this kit.
+There seemed to be almost no end to what it could do, and this newer version is even more powerful.
+This drum set also has a built-in speaker, which I found to be a great way to listen to my kids play without having them take over the entire house.
+Sometimes your kids will want to show off a little and play for someone who can hear the drums without headphones.
+In this case, a speaker option is really useful.

-Again, this is not a toy, but it might be a little better-suited to younger beginner players than the first set I recommended.
-It's also a lot easier to find room for and to store, and you can also carry it to your friend's house to jam in their basement (which is what my kids used to do).
-As a music teacher myself, I realize that the table-top option is not the same as a full kit, but you can learn virtually the same skills and reflexes using a table-top kit.
+This set is not a toy.
+It's a solid musical instrument that serves as a good alternative to a full electric drum set.
+It's also a lot easier to find room for and to store than a full kit, and you can carry it to your friend's house to jam in their basement (which is what my kids used to do).
+As a music teacher myself, I realize that the table-top option is not the same as a full kit, but beginners can learn virtually the same skills and reflexes using a table-top kit.

 Here are some of the relevant features of this table-top electronic kit: